MichalLeh/Anti-FraudSystem/README.md

 - If successful, respond with the `HTTP OK` status `200`;
 - If the IP is already in the database, respond with the `HTTP CONFLICT` status `409`;
 - If an IP address has the wrong format, respond with the `HTTP BAD REQUEST` status `400`;
-- IP addresses are checked for compliance with IPv4.
-Any address following this format consists of four series of numbers from 0 to 255 separated by dots.

 `POST /api/antifraud/suspicious-ip` request